HerArtistry/herartistry.github.io/_drafts/2014-12-24-Scalability2.md

 #### Services in Service Oriented Architecture ####
 If you are working with SOAs, then I highly recommend attending Udi Dahan's Advanced Distributed Systems Design course, or alternatively buying the recordings.

-So, what is a service?  as Udi states it: "a service is the technical authority for a business capability".
+So, what is a service?  as Udi states it: "a service is the technical authority for a specific business capability".
 What does this mean?
 It means the UI, presentation logic, business logic and data storage for that business capability is contained within the boundaries of the service and the actual data does not leak out of the service boundaries.
 Why?
 There are numerous advantages for doing this:

+- Defining service boundaries according to business capabilities results in stable boundaries as these are unlikely to change.
+This reduces the risk and overhead of needing to migrate data/models/events from one service to another.

 - When data leaks out of a service, business logic almost always follows.
 This would lead to code duplication in terms of both models/entities and business logic resulting in low cohesion and poor encapsulation.
 Additionally, inter-service dependencies creates chatty interfaces between services.